The Mutual Visibility Problem for Fat Robots with Lights: Introduction

 \section{Introduction}

-We consider a set of $n$ unit disk robots in $\bR^2$ and aim to position these robots in such a way that each pair of robots can see each other (see Fig.~{\ref{fig:16}} for an example initial configuration where not all robots can see each other and an end configuration where they can).
+We consider a set of $n$ unit disk robots in $\bR^2$ and aim to position these robots in such a way that each pair of robots can see each other (see Figure~{\ref{fig:16}} for an example initial configuration where not all robots can see each other and an end configuration where they can).
 This problem is fundamental in that it is typically the first step in solving more complex problems.
-We consider the problem under the classical oblivious robots model~\cite{Flocchini2012}, where robots are autonomous (no external control), anonymous (no unique identifiers), indistinguishable (no external markers), history-oblivious (no memory of activities done in the past), silent (no means of direct communication), and possibly disoriented (no agreement on their coordination systems).
-We consider this problem under the fully synchronous model, where in every \emph{round} all robots are activated.
+We consider the problem under the classical oblivious robots model~\cite{Flocchini2012}, where robots are autonomous (no external control), anonymous (no unique identifiers), indistinguishable (no external markers), history-oblivious (no memory of activities done in the past), silent (no means of direct communication), and possibly disoriented (no agreement on their coordinate systems).
+We consider this problem under the fully synchronous model, where in every synchronized cycle, called a \emph{round}, all robots are activated.
 All robots execute the same algorithm, following Look-Compute-Move (LCM) cycles~\cite{DAS2016171} (i.e., when a robot becomes active, it uses its vision to get a snapshot of its surroundings (Look), computes a destination point based on the snapshot (Compute), and finally moves towards the computed destination (Move)).
+We note that the robots do not initially know $n$, the total number of robots in the configuration.

 This classical robot model has a long history and has many applications including coverage, exploration, intruder detection, data delivery, and symmetry breaking~\cite{cieliebak2012distributed}.
 Unfortunately, most of the previous work considered the robots to be dimensionless point robots which do not occupy any space.